An accessible name is the name of an element (not to be confused with the

 But an accessible name can also be created from other things, like the relationship generated by a

-This input's accessible name is generated by the label, so it is "Your name" and this is what will be announced to screen‐reader users when they land on the input.
+for attribute.
+The following input's accessible name is generated by the label.
+The accessible name for the input is "Your name" and this is what will be announced to screen‐reader users when they land on it.

 <label for="name">Your name</label> <input id="name" type="text" />